 - Good Smoking, Evil Smoking: Jimsy seems to have a tobacco addiction.

-- No One Could Survive That: Lepka's damaged escape craft explodes—behind a nearby hill.
+- No One Could Survive That!: Lepka's damaged escape craft explodes—right after passing behind a distant hill.
 Everyone assumes that's the end of him, but there's still three episodes to go.

 - No Social Skills: Jimsy, and to an extent Conan as well, in High Harbor.